Bacteria in the Mouth, Dental Plaque Biofilms, and Tooth Decay

 - Get regular dental check-ups and cleanings to remove any tartar that has formed and to remove bacteria from gum pockets.

-Using a non-cariogenic sweetener such as xylitol may help to maintain oral health.
+Using a non-cariogenic sweetener such as xylitol, erythritol, and other products may help to maintain oral health.
 A non-cariogenic substance doesn't cause caries, or tooth decay.

 Use of Xylitol